hackclub/hackclub/workshops/lib/twilio-basic/signup.md

 > ![](img/click_on_your_phone_number.png)

-Scroll all the way down until you see "SMS & MMS"

-Then in the "Request URL", paste in the URL that you made above
+Scroll all the way down until you see "SMS & MMS", then in the "Request URL" paste in your callback URL.

 > ![](img/update_request_url.gif)

-Make sure that the right side is HTTP POST (it should be the default)
+Make sure that the right side is HTTP POST (it should be the default).

 > ![](img/http_post.png)

-Then click the "Save" button at the bottom
+Then click the "Save" button at the bottom.

 ## Upgrading Your Account

+_Do not click "Upgrade Account" until the directions tell you to._

 > ![](img/type_twilio_texted_code.gif)